444995/DRTV-ripper/README.md

+- Does not work properly at the moment - I'm working on a new one.
 # DRTV-ripper - dr.dk/drtv
 DRTV-ripper is a software tool that is able to help rip specific shows or movies from dr.dk/drtv.
 It is built using modules such as pyppeteer, asyncio, and youtube-dl - and can be used via a simple and easy to understand console interface.